mcwarman/blog/content/posts/2024-01-24-global-pre-commit.md

       - id: gitleaks-system
 ```

-Testing product this, it ran `gitleaks` first, then the repos `terraform` hooks:
+Testing on existing repo with `pre-commit` setup, it ran `gitleaks` first, then the repos `terraform` hooks:

 ```text
 Detect hardcoded secrets.................................................Passed